xiewy93/SQL-exercise/README.md

-# python-exercise
+# SQL-exercise
-Show Me the Code Python version. https://github.com/Show-Me-the-Code/python
+some sql exercise use the web:http://sqlfiddle.com/ the other relation web write in the exercise files